Case Details

 Summary

-In Azuin bin Mohd Tap v Public Prosecutor ([2025] SGCA 8), the Court of Appeal dismissed the applicant’s criminal motion seeking leave to adduce two new psychiatric/neuropsychological reports on appeal.
-The applicant had been convicted on a capital charge of drug trafficking and sentenced to the mandatory death penalty.
-At trial, he did not dispute the charge; instead, he sought to bring himself within the alternative sentencing regime under s 33B(1) of the Misuse of Drugs Act (“MDA”) by proving “diminished responsibility”.
+In AZUIN BIN MOHD TAP v Public Prosecutor ([2025] SGCA 8), the Court of Appeal dismissed the applicant’s criminal motion seeking leave to adduce further expert evidence in support of his pending appeal against the High Court’s rejection of his diminished responsibility defence.
+The applicant had been convicted of drug trafficking and sentenced to the mandatory death penalty.
+His defence below focused on whether he could be brought within the alternative sentencing regime for diminished responsibility under s 33B(1) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”).

-The Court of Appeal held that the proposed fresh expert evidence was not material to the appeal because it did not overcome a critical deficiency: the new psychiatric report accepted that at least one of the statutory limbs for diminished responsibility was not made out.
-In addition to this primary ground, the Court expressed broader concern that the applicant’s approach amounted to “expert shopping” after an adverse decision below—an abuse of process that the court had previously cautioned against, even in criminal proceedings where the stakes are high.
+The Court of Appeal held that the proposed expert evidence was not material to the appeal because it did not overcome a critical deficiency identified by the trial judge: at least one of the statutory limbs for diminished responsibility was not made out.
+In addition to this primary ground, the Court expressed a broader concern that the applicant’s conduct amounted to “expert shopping” after an adverse decision, warning that such behaviour can constitute an abuse of process even in the criminal context where the stakes are high.

 What Were the Facts of This Case?